chrisatthestudy/kiwi/README.md

 If SOURCE is a directory, all the .txt files in the directory are processed.
 If it is not a directory, it is assumed to be a text file and is processed.

+If SOURCE is a single file with a .kiwi extension it is assumed to be a configuration file, and the details are read.
+Any other command-line details will be ignored.

 If SOURCE is not specified, any .txt files in the current working directory are processed.